Meteorite-Studio/Madwork/README.md

 ### 📎 Madwork UI Plugin PRO+, will release in August 10, 2023 (⚙💻All PRO+ Components comes with code!)
 ### 📎 Madwork UI Lite, will be received a longer update on August 28, 2023
 ### 📎 Madwork UI Lite, will be available globally on July 31, 2023
+### 📎 We might add a Normal Loading Screen and an Advanced loading screen to save you more time, also we might add default leader stats and leader stats with DataStore
 ‎‎

 ‎